wso2-incubator/WSO2-SmokeTester/TestSuites/ESB/4.9.0/Proxy/Custom_Proxy/README.md

 - **Product Name & Version** - Enterprise Service Bus - 4.9.0
 - **Author** - Sashika Wijesinghe
 - **Created Date** - 08/07/2016
-- **Execute** - Copy the script and relevant artifacts to the "WSO2-SmokeTester/resources/testscripts/ESB/4.9.0" location and run the tool

 #### **Test Scenario** -
  **Purpose** - In this scenario, Custom proxy is created using the existing Esndpoint, Local Entry and Sequence.
 This scenario covers below features